 Who doesn’t want their efforts to be acknowledged?
 When you’re watching K-dramas, you’ll really hear a lot of people praising someone for their hard work.
-Praising someone, no matter how big or small is one of the nicest things about Korean culture.
+Praising someone, no matter how big or small, is one of the nicest things about Korean culture.

-So, to do this using abbreviation or Korean texting slang words, just say ㅅㄱ (sg).
+So, to do this using an abbreviation or Korean texting slang words, just say ㅅㄱ (sg).
 It’s short for 수고해 (su-go-hae).
 You can also use this to cheer a friend up if you see how hard they work on something.
 One perfect example is when actors/actresses prepare a food cart to congratulate other actors/actresses after finishing a film or series taping.

 These numbers mean “Study hard” in Korean texting slang words, but how?
 First, read ‘091012’ in Korean.
 It will give you 0공(gong) 9구 (gu) 10열 (yeol) 12십이 (sibi).
 Now, if you read it the way it sounds, it will give you 공구열십이 (gongguyeolsibi), which means “study hard.”

 22. ㅇㅈㄴ (OTL)

 This one is pretty interesting because the appearance of the letters actually tells its meaning.
 It’s more of an emoticon than an abbreviation.
 You can probably picture a man kneeling with his head hanging down (O or ㅇ), his torso and arms on the ground (T orㅈ ), and his legs flat (L or ㄴ).

 The abbreviation ㅇㅈㄴ (OTL) shows someone on their knees to show how sad they are.
 This emoticon is usually used to show defeat, frustration, or disappointment.